-S3-EP18: Deer Isle’s Rene Colson Hudson on Fighting Pandemic Fatigue By Helping Others
+S3-EP18: Deer Isle’s Rene Colson Hudson on Fighting the Widespread Phenomenon of Pandemic Fatigue

 Debbie talks to Deer Isle, Maine community leader Rene Colson Hudson about the pandemic fatigue many of us are feeling even as we are celebrating readily available vaccines.

 Today, Debbie Weil talks to Rene Colson Hudson, executive director of the Healthy Island Project on Deer Isle, Maine.
 The two of them delve into something that many people appear to be grappling with right now: pandemic fatigue.
 Debbie recently asked the question on her Facebook page: “Are you suffering from pandemic fatigue?”
 She was surprised by the several dozen responses she got saying, “Why, yes, I am!”
 Which got her to thinking.
 Even with vaccines becoming readily available for anyone of any age, in many states – a cause for celebration – it seems that many continue to feel weary and depleted by this long year and the sameness of our days.

 That includes Debbie (who also admits that she is suffering from crankiness and impatience).
 So she went looking for a little pep talk.
 Rene has been at the center of COVID relief efforts on Deer Isle over the past 12 months, overseeing a lunch and dinner program that serves over 100 elderly residents every week.
 The Healthy Island Project is a nonprofit that focuses on improving community health and that brings together a cross section of Stonington / Deer Isle, Maine residents.
 The organization has grown fivefold since the beginning of the pandemic.
 Money has come pouring in from supporters, Rene told Debbie, and she is busier than ever.